 - Prices: An efficient market produces lower prices.

-- Workers: Workers do benefit for working for employers that have monopoly power.
+- Workers: Workers do receive a benefit for working for employers that have monopoly power.
 In the enterprise software area, employees that work for Microsoft, SAP and Oracle are paid well versus their counterparts in employers that do not have monopoly power.
-In fact, unions tend to attempt to unionize companies that have monopoly power and tend to stay away from companies that lack this power.
+Unions tend to attempt to unionize companies that have monopoly power and tend to stay away from companies that lack this power.
 Companies with monopoly power make excess profits because of this power, and some of this excess profit is shared with workers.
-Interestingly, workers are very quick to assume that their extra compensation is because they and their company are “good” and very rarely acknowledge that at least some of their compensation is because they work for a company that has monopoly power.
+Interestingly, workers are swift to assume that their extra compensation is because they and their company are “good” and very rarely acknowledge that at least some of their compensation is because they work for a company that has monopoly power.
 Workers for monopoly companies are quick to assume that the company they work for is the “best” rather than they are controlling the market through unfair competition.

 - Innovation: This is mostly reduced in conditions of monopoly power.
-The major monopolistic software vendors – Microsoft, SAP, IBM and Oracle are all more known for buyer or copying innovation rather than creating innovation internally.
+The major monopolistic software vendors – Microsoft, SAP, IBM and Oracle, are all more known for buyer or copying innovation rather than creating innovation internally.
 The innovation that SAP developed was primarily its ERP system, which was developed decades ago – when they did not have the monopoly power that they do today.
 Oracle was innovative in databases at least initially, but again that was earlier in their history.
-Most of their recent activity has simply been buying other software vendors in order to increase their monopoly power.
-This change in innovation level over time is why at Brightwork Research & Analysis, when we rate a vendor’s innovation; we rate what we refer to as their Current Innovation Level.
+Most of their recent activity has been merely buying other software vendors to increase their monopoly power.
+This change in innovation level over time is why at Brightwork Research & Analysis when we rate a vendor’s innovation; we rate what we refer to as their Current Innovation Level.
 This is because the current innovation level is a far better predictor of future innovation than past innovation.

 With an efficient market, more often than not, customers receive good value for their purchases and don’t have much of a problem finding the best product for their needs.
-Over the long term, in the absence of regulation markets tend towards monopoly, not towards perfect competition – as is often proposed by those that promote the concepts of free markets.
+Over the long term, in the absence of regulation, markets tend towards monopoly, not towards perfect competition – as is often proposed by those that promote the concepts of free markets.
 Those entities that propose the markets can tend towards perfect competition or efficiency without regulation very strongly tend to be either monopolists or media outlets that are funded by monopolists.

 Making Better Future Decisions